autokitteh/kittehub/README.md

 - Full-fledged, ready-to-use solutions for real-life use cases
 - Composable templates for interoperability between common services
-- Demonstrations of system capabilities and features
+- Demonstrations of advanced system capabilities and features

 | Name                                                                             | Description                                                                              | Integrations                                |
 | :------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------- | :------------------------------------------ |